SidTheKid-dotcom/EDC-Share-Steal/README.md

 # EDC-Share-Steal
-This repo was created for the website of EDC's FE Squid Game Steal or Share
+This repo was created for the server of EDC's FE Squid Game Steal or Share